• Skip to primary navigation

 Now, it is time to add the gems.
 Add the gems to the opening from every other red dot.
 Let dry completely.

-On the Cricut Machine and app, I wrote the name in less than 2 inches width.
-I used an Arial font so that it would cut easier and be easier to read when standing in front of the plate.
+On the Cricut Machine (Affiliate Link) and app, I wrote the name in less than 2 inches wide.
+I used an Arial font so that it would cut more easily and be easier to read when displayed on the plate.

 Use the Cricut Cutter and remove the excess vinyl